flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Quickstart.rst

 1. Power up the device using the provided wall adapter or battery.

 2. Next you will have to connect to the FlytPOD_wifi network using the password FlytPOD123.
+By default, the onboard router is configured in AP mode.
+To reconfigure it in client mode, follow this documentation.
+(The documentaion is under construction).

-   .. note:: It may take a few seconds for the wifi network to appear.
+..   .. note:: It may take a few seconds for the wifi network to appear.
 For advanced settings go to advanced wifi setup.(tutorial)